MoutonGrognon/robot-game-lua/README.md

 **It is not safe to run untrusted scripts that you don't understand.**

+**This project is not ready for production.
+Do not deploy it on a machine exposed to external connections**

 ## description

 The rebirth of robotgame but in lua instead of python.